mixxxdj/mixxx/README.md

     $ scons

-Please see our helpful guides on the [Mixxx wiki] for more information:
+Please see our helpful guides on the [wiki] for more information:
 - [Compiling on Linux]
 - [Compiling on OS X]
 - [Compiling on Windows]